phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ## The inherent structure of ISBNs

+The `978-`/`979-` prefix of an ISBN comes from the fact that ISBN13s are a subset of [European Article Numbers](https://en.wikipedia.org/wiki/International_Article_Number), which have a three-digit prefix.
+This fixed prefix is affectionately called [Bookland](https://en.wikipedia.org/wiki/Bookland).
+We can thus ignore it almost completely.

-Large blocks of 10k to 100 million ISBNs are assigned by the _International ISBN Agency_ to regional organizations.
+Large blocks of 10k to 100 million ISBNs are assigned by the _International ISBN Agency_ to international organizations.
 Then, each country has their own method of subdividing their blocks into publishers.

 The important part is that ISBN blocks are always assigned by **prefix**.
 For example, `978-4` is assigned to Japan, and Japan assigned `978-4-312` to one publisher.
 That publisher then assigns the articles `000000-99999`, leading to an ISBN of `978-4-312-99999-X`, where X is a checksum.
 The longer the country prefix is, the fewer books can be assigned within it.
 For example, while Japan has a space of 100 million ISBNs, Singapore has a prefix of `978-9971-`, allowing only 100 thousand ISBNs.